 Not long ago, I was privileged and blessed to sit on the international editorial board that formulated the “St. Gregory’s Prayer Book.”
 I won’t mention who the other men were, as I don’t wish to speak out of place.
 Some of them may wish to remain anonymous, others may wish to speak in their own time.
 I’ll let them say so when they’re ready.
 As for me, I didn’t do much.
 My job was to represent the Anglicanorum Coetibus Society (ACS) as I was on the Board of Directors at that time.
 I made a few suggestions, but that’s about it.
 The bulk of the work was carried out by a prominent liturgical scholar, an American layman, who served as our chief editor, and two distinguished clergymen who also made contributions from the UK and Australia.
-The product is a forthcoming devotional, schedule to be released in late February of this year.
+The product is a forthcoming devotional, scheduled to be released in late May of this year.

 The Anglicanorum Coetibus Society (ACS) is an international organization anyone can join to share in the treasury of the Anglican Patrimony (Traditional English Catholicism) brought back into the Catholic Church by Pope Saint John Paul II and Pope Benedict XVI.
 The ACS provides free podcasts to the public, and a journal of fascinating articles to members.
 The ACS also keeps track of established ordinariate communities, as well as startup patrimony groups (pre-ordinariate groups) around the world.
 The creation and publication of the St. Gregory’s Prayer Book was an endeavor highly supported by the ACS.

 The book is formatted as a personal prayer book, designed to be hand-held, and should easily fit in a coat pocket.
-The cover is made of soft imitation leather, gilded pages and a silk ribbon for a book marker.
+The cover is made of soft imitation leather, gilded blocking and a silk ribbon for a book marker.
 Overall, it’s not designed to be an expensive book, but still rather handsome, and something nice that everyone can afford.
 That’s the key, because this book is designed for families.

 This devotional is not an official liturgical book of the ordinariates, but it’s designed to work alongside such books, to supply families with what they need in their busy lives.
 In many ways, it is similar to the old St. Augustine Prayer Book, familiar to all Anglicans and Episcopalians of Anglo-Catholic devotion, but a bit more comprehensive, and fully in line with the teachings of the Roman Catholic Church.
 The goal was to create a source of “pocket patrimony” that anyone can use both in mass, confession, family prayer and personal devotion.